 We don’t often have to risk our lives as leaders, but I have found that a team will rally around a leader who is willing to “get his/her hands dirty.”
 I have a good friend who has told me many times that he respects those leaders who are visibly willing to do what they are asking of others.
 In the church, there are many examples of this and many opportunities to earn the respect of those you are leading by being an example for them to follow.

 For example, during my tenure as Executive Pastor, every Sunday, following the last service, we’d stack hundreds of chairs to clear the room and get it ready for the student service that evening.
 The all-volunteer Teardown Team was always there, but there was always a need for more help.
 You know what they say, “many hands make light work.”
 Anyway, I would go around and recruit a few helpers to make the task go faster.
 I always tried to get in there myself, though.
 I always enjoyed serving alongside the volunteers, and it meant a lot to them that I did.
 Most Sundays, I only got a couple of stacks done due to other priorities, but stacking a few myself went a long way!

 I don’t mean to suggest that you always have to do all of the work alongside your team.
 As time goes on and you have more and more issues to occupy your time, it gets more difficult.
 I still think that, on occasion, it’s important to be in the trenches.
 I would also add that it’s imperative to be “out in front” when you’re asking your team to do something that they don’t find particularly enjoyable or “part of their job description.”
-I’m often the first guy to empty the trash or clean a toilet … right after rallying the troops to do so.
-I say, “Let’s go,” just before beating them to the first trash can!
+I was often the first guy to empty the trash or clean a toilet … right after rallying the troops to do so.
+I would say, “Let’s go,” just before beating them to the first trash can!